 An eight-year study3, led by gastroenterologist Stephen Collins at McMaster University in Hamilton, Canada, is another example of where research can’t really avoid the relationship that the microbiome appears to have with psychology.
 Researchers of this study noticed that psychological issues such as depression and anxiety seemed to be a risk factor when suffering from persisent IBS.
 Historically we have probably generally assumed that the uncomfortable symptoms of constant IBS may have understandably led the person to ‘feel down’.
 However, Premysl Bercik, also a Mac Master gastroenterologist, says that this interplay begged interesting questions.
 Could psychiatric symptoms be driven by lingering inflammation, or perhaps by a microbiome thrown out of balance?

 So what are 'psychobiotics'?
-As nutritional therapist Kathy recently describes in a fascinating blog post ‘Are Psychobiotics a fad, or here to stay’, this new term is defined as a ‘live organism that, when ingested in adequate amounts, produces a health benefit in patients suffering from psychiatric illness’.
+As nutritional therapist Kathy recently describes in a fascinating blog post ‘Are Psychobiotics a fad, or here to stay’ over in the Probiotics Learning Lab, this new term is defined as a ‘live organism that, when ingested in adequate amounts, produces a health benefit in patients suffering from psychiatric illness’.
 She also goes on to explain the physiology of how gut bacteria can affect the brain.
 This blog post is well worth a read if this is something you’d like to know more about.

 A recent write up in last week’s ‘Nature’ talks about the funding that is now being given to this new interest in gut bacteria.
 In the last two years, the US National Institute of Mental Health in Maryland has funded 7 pilot studies of up to 1 million US dollars to examine what it calls the ‘microbiome – gut – brain axis'.
 The EU has just put 9 million Euros towards a five year project called MyNewGut, the main objectives being to target brain development and disorders.
 We certainly look forward to the results of that.
 Watch this space!